nystrom/rivo/docs/design.md

 A type declared `open` can be overloaded in other modules.

-The semantics is that all
+The semantics is that all cases are gathered together into one definition.

 ### Polymorphic variants